aupac/ember-aupac-control/README.md

 ## Decorate any control
 Simply wrap any control with the aupac-control wrapper to get access to:

-- Bootstrap validations messages with native support for [ember-validations](https://github.com/dockyard/ember-validations), however, you can pass any array of errors and they will show up.
+- Bootstrap validations messages.
+You can pass an array of errors and they will show up.
 - Support for input bootstrap addons styled with glyphicons or font-awesome
 - Mandatory field displayed using an asterisk